“You haven’t heard of Playoff P,” Paul George asked yesterday in practice.

 Share the ball: B

 The Thunder mainly relied on George hitting tough shots.
 When the ball was moving, the passes were crisp.
 Anthony in particular was swinging the ball around getting OKC better looks.
 Westbrook finished with eight dimes.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!